Book Now

 Co-produced by Hong Kong Baptist University, Hong Kong Ballet and Studio Wayne McGregor, London

-Co-commissioned by La Biennale di Venezia, Danza; Somerset House, London;Tai Kwun – Centre for Heritage and Arts, Hong Kong
+Co-commissioned by La Biennale di Venezia, Danza; Somerset House, London; Tai Kwun – Centre for Heritage and Arts, Hong Kong

-Presented in partnership with Stone Nest.
+Presented in partnership with Somerset House.

-Opening at Somerset House on 30 October 2025 will be a groundbreaking exhibition dedicated to the polymath practice of internationally renowned choreographer and director Sir Wayne McGregor CBE.
+Infinite Bodies is a groundbreaking exhibition dedicated to the polymath practice of internationally renowned choreographer and director Sir Wayne McGregor CBE.
 Marking the culmination of Somerset House’s 25th birthday celebrations, it will offer a bold exploration of McGregor’s three-decade career.

-Entitled Infinite Bodies, this landmark exhibition explores how McGregor’s investigations into the body, movement and cutting-edge digital technologies have radically redefined our perception of physical intelligence.
+This landmark exhibition explores how McGregor’s investigations into the body, movement and cutting-edge digital technologies have radically redefined our perception of physical intelligence.
 A series of multi-sensory choreographic installations, performances and experiments will take over Somerset House’s Embankment Galleries, including spectacular new commissions.

 McGregor’s work has been experienced by millions worldwide.
 He has been at the forefront of contemporary dance for over thirty years, creating epoch-defining works with his own company of dancers, Company Wayne McGregor.
 He is Resident Choreographer at the Royal Ballet and Artistic Director of La BIennale di Venezia and choreographed the revolutionary ABBA Voyage concert in London.
 He has created works which have been performed at some of the most prestigious international venues including Lincoln Center in New York, Milan’s La Scala, Paris Opera Ballet and Sydney Opera House.